wp-plugins/bv-pantheon-migration/readme.txt

 = 1) What information will the plugin ask for? =

 You will have to provide the plugin your email address, destination url, SFTP host name, SFTP username, and SFTP password from your Pantheon account.
+Please read the [Installation section](https://wordpress.org/plugins/bv-pantheon-migration/installation/) for more information on where to find this.

 = 2) Is Multisite supported with this plugin =